Logius-standaarden/API-mod-transport-security/transport-security.md

 - Ensure sending intended content type headers in your response matching your body content e.g. `application/json` and not `application/javascript`.

 ### HTTP Return Code
 HTTP defines status codes.
 When designing a REST API, don't just use `200` for success or `404` for error.
-Always use the semantically appropriate [status code](https://tools.ietf.org/html/rfc7231#section-6) for the response.
+Always use the semantically appropriate <a href="https://datatracker.ietf.org/doc/html/rfc9110#name-status-codes">status code</a> [[[rfc9110]]] for the response.

 ### HTTP header filtering
 Realizations may rely on internal usage of HTTP-Headers.
 Information for processing requests and responses can be passed between components, that can have security implications.